Website DIVISIONS (Over 600 articles to help you to grow in every facet of your life)

 Written by Jimmie Burroughs Email this article to a friend

 Giving up when things get tough is always the easy way out but it never fulfills your dream.
-It is the willingness to continue regardless of the opposition and resistance until you finally succeed.
-Below are three examples of some who faced utter defeat but rose to the moment of challenge and won.
+It is the fortitude to continue, regardless of the opposition and resistance, until you finally succeed that fulfils dreams.
+Below are three examples of some who faced utter defeat, but rose to the moment of challenge and won.

-Winston Churchill gave the shortest speech ever given in history by a dignitary.
-Sir Winston Churchill was asked to address his alma mater; the auditorium was packed out with graduating students, parents, dignitaries and guests.
-Prime Minister Churchill gave the shortest speech those students ever heard.
+The title above is actually a speech in its entirety, just nine words in all.
+Winston Churchill gave this speech, the shortest speech ever given in history by a dignitary.
+Sir Winston Churchill addressed his alma mater to an auditorium packed out with graduating students, parents, dignitaries and guests.
+He gave the shortest speech those students ever heard or ever given by a dignitary.
 HE stood up and said, nevah give up, nevah, nevah, nevah give up!
 Then he sat down.
-Mr. Churchill lived by that motto, not to ever give up, and with the help of the United Stated came out the victor of World War II, even though Great Britten was all but destroyed.
+Mr. Churchill lived by that motto, to never give up, and with the help of the United Stated came out the victor of World War II, even though Great Brittan was all but destroyed.

-Donald Braswell was a graduate of Julliard School of Music and was building a professional singing career when he had an auto accident and damaged his vocal cords, and doctors said he would never sing again.
-For two years after the accident he was unable to talk.
+Donald Braswell, a graduate of Julliard School of Music, was building a professional singing career when he had an auto accident and damaged his vocal cords.
+Doctors said he would never sing again.
+For two years after the accident, he was unable to talk.
 Gradually he built his voice back again.
-11 years had gone by and now he was a car salesman no longer thinking about his dream of becoming a professional singer at the age 45.
+11 years went by and he was now 45 and car salesman no longer thinking about his dream of becoming a professional singer.

 It is easy to throw in the towel when it seems we are defeated.
-I don’t think I would have had the courage to go on as Donald Braswell did when the whole crowd was booing to get off the stage.
-He did and he had them on their feet in a standing ovation chanting their support for him by the end of his song.
-As a result, today he is able to fulfill his dream by singing professionally.
-Had he walked off the stage it would have ended his dream forever and been a lifelong embarrassment.
+I do not think I would have had the courage to go on as Donald Braswell did when the whole crowd was booing to get off the stage.
+He did, and he had them on their feet in a standing ovation chanting their support for him by the end of his song.
+As a result, today he fulfills his dream by singing professionally.
+Had he walked off the stage, it would have ended his dream forever and been a lifelong embarrassment.

-There is a story I heard years ago of a young man who made a mistake that nearly discouraged him to quit on his dream but because of a wise and supporting coach he had a second chance.
+There is a story I heard years ago of a young man who made a mistake that nearly discouraged him to quit on his dream but because of the wise and supporting coach, he had a second chance.

-It was late in the first half when Stumpy Thomason, Georgia Tech running back, fumbled the ball, after a scramble the ball was recovered by Cal lineman Roy Riegels; determined to score, he dashed for the end zone, the only problem it was the wrong goal line!
+Late in the first half, Stumpy Thomason, Georgia Tech running back, fumbled the ball, after a scramble, Cal lineman Roy Riegels recovered the ball; determined to score, he dashed for the end zone, the only problem it was the wrong goal line!

 One of his own teammates, Benny Loin, followed wrong-way Riegels in hot pursuit.
 Loin caught up and tackled Riegels on their own three-yard line.
 The next play would determine the game.
-Cal tried to punt and was brought down in the end zone for a touchback which was the two points that lost the game.
+Cal tried to punt which resulted their winding up in the end zone for a touchback, which was the two points that lost the game.

 The Cal team gathered in the locker room at halftime, but no one said a word.
 Coach Nibbs Price finally spoke up and announced that the same team would start the second half.
 Roy Ricgels sat still on the bench, his face buried in his hands as the other players headed for the field.

-Roy said, I just can’t go out there again Coach and face my teammates after I let you and them down, and embarrassed our school and shamed our team.
+Roy said; I just could not go out there again and face my teammates after I let the coach and team down, and embarrassed our school and shamed our team.